Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Evaluation

 \subsection{RQ1: Overall Performance}

-We train ByteTR on the TYDA dataset covering four mainstream architectures (x64, x86, ARM, MIPS) and four optimization levels (O0, O1, O2, O3) to ensure that the model can be fully adapted to a wide range of binary program scenarios in the real world.
 To comprehensively evaluate the performance of ByteTR, we conduct experiments in two dimensions, Effectiveness and Efficiency, and the specific results are detailed in Table \ref{tab:performance}.
 For the effectiveness evaluation, we focus on the core metrics of precision, recall, and f1-score.
-For efficiency evaluation, we divide ByteTR into two stages, preprocessing and model inference, based on its actual running process, and record the latency of each stage separately.
+For efficiency evaluation, we divided ByteTR's actual running process into two stages: preprocessing {(i.e., program analysis and graph construction)} and model inference. {Specifically, we record the latency of each stage separately and sum them to calculate the total time consumed to infer the type.}

 \textbf{Effectiveness Evaluation.} We analyze the effectiveness in two directions: architecture and optimization.
-ByteTR shows the best performance on the ARM architecture with an average precision of $82.84\%$ and the worst performance on the MIPS architecture with an average precision of only $68.31\%$.
-As two typical reduced instruction set, it is interesting to note that they exhibit opposite performance.
+ByteTR shows the best performance on the ARM architecture with an average precision of $82.69\%$ and the worst performance on the MIPS architecture with an average precision of only $68.14\%$.
+As two typical reduced instruction sets, it is interesting to note that they exhibit opposite performance.
 We observe that the MIPS architecture employs a single memory addressing mode, utilizing base addresses combined with 16-bit offsets, as exemplified by instructions like \texttt{"sw v0, 28(s8)"}.
 This approach demonstrates a singular methodology in memory management.
-In contrast, the ARM architecture is much richer in addressing modes and can provide more features to describe the behavior of variables.
-In addition for x64 and x86, two similar architectures, x64 shows higher precision due to the richer semantics of the instruction set.
+In contrast, the ARM architecture is much richer in addressing modes and can provide more features to describe the behavior of variables, which are crucial for precisely inferring variable types.
+In addition, for x64 and x86, two similar architectures, x64 shows higher precision due to the richer semantics of the instruction set.
 Recall and f1-score show the same trend as precision, further validating the reliability of the conclusions of our analysis.